Chronicle of a Bourgeois of Valenciennes

 Anonimalle Chronicle.
 And at that same time, the commons of Kent came to Maidstone and beheaded one of the best men of the town and tore down various houses and tenements belonging to those who refused to rise up with them, as had been done in Essex.
 And on the following Friday [7th June 1381], they came to Rochester [Map] and there met with a great number of the commons from Essex.
 Because of the man from Gravesend, they laid siege to Rochester Castle in order to recover their companion, whom the aforesaid Sir Simon had imprisoned.
 They launched a fierce assault on the castle, and the constable defended it vigorously for half a day.
 But in the end, fearing such a vast crowd of people from Essex and Kent who had gathered without reason, he surrendered the castle to them.
 The commons entered and freed their companion and all the other prisoners from the prison.
 Those from Gravesend returned with their companion with great celebration, without doing more, while those from Maidstone continued their journey with the other commons through the surrounding countryside.

-Et mesme le temps le comunes de Kent viendrent a Maydenstoun et couperount le test de une de les meliours hommes de la ville et abaterount a terre diverses places et tenementz des gentz queux ne vodroient lever ovesqe eux come firent en Exesse ; et le venderdy prochien apres, viendrent a Rouchestre et illeoges encontrerount graunde noumbre des comunes de Exesse et par cause del homme de Grayvesende mistrent ensege al chastelle de Rouchestre pur avoir lour compaignoun del Gravesende, le quel sire Symond avauntdit avoit enprisone; et donerount fort assaute al chastelle, et les conestable se defendist vigurousement une dymy iour, mes au. darrein pur doute qil avoit de tiel multitude des gentz saunz resoun de Exesse et de Kent delivera le chastelle as eux et les comunes entrerent et pristrent lour compaignoun et toutz prisoners hors de prisone ; et ceux de Gravesende repairerount od lour compaignoun od graunde leestee saunz pluis fair, et les autres de Maydenstoun pristrent lour viage ovesge les autres comunes par le pais enviroun.
+Et mesme le temps le comunes de Kent viendrent a Maydenstoun et couperount le test de une de les meliours hommes de la ville et abaterount a terre diverses places et tenementz des gentz queux ne vodroient lever ovesqe eux come firent en Exesse; et le venderdy prochien apres, viendrent a Rouchestre et illeoges encontrerount graunde noumbre des comunes de Exesse et par cause del homme de Grayvesende mistrent ensege al chastelle de Rouchestre pur avoir lour compaignoun del Gravesende, le quel sire Symond avauntdit avoit enprisone; et donerount fort assaute al chastelle, et les conestable se defendist vigurousement une dymy iour, mes au. darrein pur doute qil avoit de tiel multitude des gentz saunz resoun de Exesse et de Kent delivera le chastelle as eux et les comunes entrerent et pristrent lour compaignoun et toutz prisoners hors de prisone; et ceux de Gravesende repairerount od lour compaignoun od graunde leestee saunz pluis fair, et les autres de Maydenstoun pristrent lour viage ovesge les autres comunes par le pais enviroun.

-Become a Member via our 'Buy Me a Coffee' page to read complete text.
+Become a Member via our Buy Me a Coffee page to read more.

 On 7th June 1394 Anne of Bohemia Queen Consort England (age 28) died of plague (probably) at Sheen Palace [Map].
 King Richard II of England (age 27) was so distraught at her death he ordered the destruction of Sheen Palalce [Map].

-Chronicle of Adam of Usk.
+Chronicle of Adam of Usk [~1352-1430].
 7th June 1394.
 In the year of our Lord 1394, on Whitsun-day (7th June), died that most gracious lady Ann, queen of England (age 28), at the manor of Shene [Map], which lies on Thames near to Brentford.
 Which manor, though a royal one and very fair, did king Richard, by reason that that lady's death happened therein, command and cause to be utterly destroyed.
 After the ceremony of her funeral, which was carried out with becoming honours on the morrow of Saint Peter ad Vincula (2nd August), the king, clad, with his train, in weeds of mourning, straightway passed over into Ireland with & great power, to subdue the rebellion of the Irish1.
 Yet he gained but little; for the Irish, then feigning submission to his will, straightway after his departure were in revolt, as all men know.

 Note 1.
 Richard sailed for Iréland early in September, 1394, and returned in May of the next year.